 Visions of Germania

-In the cover story of our March issue, Roger Moorhouse give an absorbing account of Welthauptstadt Germania, or 'World Capital Germania', Hitler's wildly ambitious plan to rebuild Berlin into the capital of a Greater German 'World Empire'.
+In the cover story of our March 2012 issue, Roger Moorhouse wrote an absorbing account of Welthauptstadt Germania, or 'World Capital Germania', Hitler's wildly ambitious plan to rebuild Berlin into the capital of a Greater German 'World Empire'.

 Though never realised, the plan retains a certain fascination, as suggested by the number of models and computer renderings created in the decades since.
 Below are some examples.
 Together they give the sense of what it may have been like to stand in the capital city of a world-conquering Third Reich.